Recommendations

 A sharecropper decides to become a preacher after falling for a vamp from the city.

-The influence of King Vidor in Hallelujah can be felt in the way modern Drama films handle character-driven intensity.
+The influence of King Vidor in Hallelujah can be felt in the way modern Musical films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1929 release set a high bar for atmospheric immersion.

 View Details